 Global Express Guaranteed (GXG)

-Global Express Guaranteed is an expedited delivery service for both documents and merchandise to more than 200 counties providing destination-specific time-definite delivery standards (or postage refunded) including insurance against loss, damage, or rifling up to a value of $100.
+Global Express Guaranteed is an expedited delivery service for both documents and merchandise to more than 200 countries providing destination-specific, time-definite delivery standards (or postage refunded) including insurance against loss, damage, or rifling up to a value of $100.
 Additional document reconstruction insurance may be purchased up to $2,499.00 (except to Canada) and optional merchandise insurance up to $2,499.00 is available to most countries.